 Pallet racking is one of the most common methods of achieving this, as it’s easy to use and allows for a quick retrieval of products – for these reasons, this type of shelving is used in the vast majority of warehouses around the world.

 Keeping your warehouse floor free of clutter can not only increase the efficiency of your daily processes, but also prevent accidents and reduce the risk of injury.
 Both your employees and the machinery used, such as forklifts, need to have safe paths to walk through, and the best way to arrange this is by storing everything out of the way.

 Equally important is advice, criticism and people’s views on things, as otherwise it can be challenging to know whether processes are working or your employees are satisfied in the workplace.
 Allowing them to give you feedback on current operations and applied changes can help you realise what works and what doesn’t.

 Giving feedback to your employees in order to measure their performance is also extremely important, as it contributes to higher levels of productivity in your business.

 A picker spends most of his or her work hours walking around the warehouse, which can quickly become time-consuming and exhausting.
 In order to optimise this role, you need to determine whether the existing picking method really works, and how to make it more productive.

 For example, developing appropriate picking locations can hugely improve the efficiency of this operation, as does moving the most popular SKUs to places that are closer to shipping and loading areas.
 This means batching together same-zone orders and sequencing orders by paths, which can save time and promotes workflow.

-GSM Barcoding is a leading expert in barcoding solutions, inventory systems and wireless networking and mobility, offering the latest, highest quality technology for all your warehouse needs.
+GSM Barcoding is a leading expert in barcoding tracking, inventory systems and wireless networking and mobility, offering the latest, highest quality technology for all your warehouse needs.
 Don’t hesitate to contact the team to learn more about integrated systems and end-to-end solutions and how they can benefit you.